-Do you have a long term survival plan?
+Survivalist, do you have a long term survival plans?
 We are not talking 3 days, or 3 weeks, or 3 months,,, how about 3 years?
 If there was a total break down of society, what would you do?

 The first level in your survival food preps are the frozen foods in your freezer and the foods that you have to keep cold.
 In the event of a power outage, these are the foods that should be cooked and eaten first.

 The main course for the first week or so will be meat and anything else in the freezers.
 The time line for this depends on the generator.
 If the power goes out, gas = food.
 For every day we can keep the food in the freezer frozen, or cold, that is an extra day we get to eat out of it.
 One of my investments has been a 100 quart 5 day cooler.
 Storing some frozen good in these high quality ice chest could extend their freshness by 5 – days This is the deep freezer.
 It is full of deer meat, sausage, hamburger and ribs.
 Each package of ribs has 3 slabs in it.
 The white packages are full of deer mixed with beef hamburger.
 Notice the tub in the top right hand corner, we will discuss that in a little bit.

 If the power goes out, and the food is spoiling before we can eat it – the plan is to have a massive bar-b-q and invite all our neighbors over.
 The smoker is used to make whatever into jerky.
 I like to think I have a way to cook without power.
 At this family reunion, I cooked enough for 100+ people at one time.

 These are your storage foods – MREs, canned goods, dried beans and rice,,,, stuff like that.